dasource/test/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Describe this issue template's purpose here.
+about: use this template to create a proposal for community review
-title: ''
+title: "[PROPOSAL] "
 labels: ''
 assignees: ''